False Claims Act

-If you are an employee who discovers a fraud against New York State, New York City, New Jersey, or the United States government — such as overcharging or stealing from the government — you may be eligible for compensation for coming forward with that information.
+If you are an employee who discovers a fraud against New York State, New York City, New Jersey, or the United States government — such as an individual or company that is overcharging or stealing from the government — then you could be eligible for compensation for coming forward with that information.

 Under the Federal False Claims Act and the New York State, New York City and New Jersey False Claims Acts, whistleblowers who have information about a company that has defrauded the state or federal government can file a special type of lawsuit on behalf of the government.
 This is known as a "Qui Tam action."

 What Kinds of Fraud Falls Under the False Claims Act?

 If the company is found to have defrauded the state or federal government, then the whistleblowing employee may be entitled to receive a portion of the damages the government collects as a result.
 Specific examples of acts of fraud against the government may include:

 - Violating a contract with the government

 - Knowingly selling a defective product to the government